Law Firm — Delhi High Court

 The chambers offer retainer-based corporate advisory services to Indian enterprises and founders.
 The work includes contract drafting and review, governance and board advisory, regulatory compliance, dispute prevention, and ongoing legal opinions on commercial decisions.
 Senior Partner Subodh Bajpai's prior decade running commercial ventures across India and the UAE — all now exited in line with Bar Council of India rules — informs the chambers' commercial-advisory work.
 That operational background means corporate-advisory engagements at the chambers are grounded in real business reality, not just doctrinal abstraction.

-Unified Chambers operates with a clear philosophy: legal practice serves a client's business reality, not the other way around.
-Before any matter proceeds, the chambers conduct a substantive merits assessment, weigh the cost-benefit of litigation versus settlement, and develop a strategy aligned with the client's commercial timeline.
-This approach is particularly relevant in banking and recovery matters, where speed and procedural precision determine outcomes.
+Unified Chambers operates with a clear philosophy: legal practice serves a client's business or personal reality, not the other way around.
+Before any matter proceeds, the chambers conduct a substantive merits assessment, weigh the cost-benefit of litigation versus settlement, and develop a strategy aligned with the client's commercial or liberty timeline.
+This approach is particularly relevant in banking and recovery matters where speed and procedural precision determine outcomes, and equally so in PMLA, ED, and CBI matters where grounds-of-arrest scrutiny and bail strategy decide whether a client retains personal liberty during an investigation.
 The chambers maintain transparent communication with clients on case status, costs, and likely timelines, and avoid taking on matters where the merits do not justify the engagement.

 Speak with Advocate Subodh Bajpai for legal counsel.